esquan/cse15l-lab-reports/lab2.md

 ![Image](StringServer_Example_2.png)

 With the server already running, we do not need to recall the <mark>main</mark> method in order to use the server again.
 However, we are still calling the method <mark>handleRequest</mark> again to add another string to our output.
+The relevant argument is the url, which we take the path of in order to perform the request of adding the message on the page.

-The value/variable outputted should read as "flying" + "\n" + "car" + "\n" after adding this second string through the URL.
-We are again splitting the url's path by "=" into an array of strings and taking the second argument of this array <mark>param</mark> to add to the value/variable "outputted".
+The value/variable <mark>outputted</mark> should read as "flying" + "\n" + "car" + "\n" after adding this second string through the URL.
+We are again splitting the url's path by "=" into an array of strings and taking the second argument of this array <mark>param</mark> to add to the value/variable <mark>outputted</mark>.
 This is returned in the end and leads to the output we see on the server.
+The value of param[1] is not changing itself as it is simply being added to the variable <mark>outputted</mark>. <mark>outputted</mark> is being updated with every new request to add a message through the url.

-Our list on the server at this point reads:
+As seen in the screenshot, our list on the server at this point reads:

 ```
 flying